m0nters/Kanban-Work-Management/README.md

 ### 🔄 Moving Tasks

-- Click and drag a task to another column or position
+- Click and drag a task **by the handle icon** to another column or position
-- Visual indicators show where the task will be placed
+- Visual indicators show valid drop areas between tasks
+- Drop areas adjacent to the dragged task are automatically hidden

 ### 🗑️ Deleting Tasks